HTTP Error Codes

 • The Ingest API, which you can use for submitting raw data measurements.

 Error messages are returned for any invalid or incomplete calls made to these two APIs.
-This topic lists and gives some examples of error messages to help you troubleshoot your calls.
+This topic lists the HTTP error codes our APIs return, gives some examples of error messages to help you troubleshoot your calls, and offers recommendations on when to retry requests.

 Tip: Request Rate and Payload Errors?
 For details of the errors returned when the API call request rate and payload limits are exceeded on our APIs, see the earlier topic in this section: Config API Limits and Ingest API Limits.